-In Scripture three kinds of four-footed beasts - oxen, sheep, and goats; and two of birds - turtle-doves and young pigeons - are appointed for sacrifices.3 The latter, except in certain purifications, are only allowed as substitutes for other sacrifices in case of poverty.
-Hence also no direction is given either as to their age or sex, though the Rabbis hold that the turtle-doves (which were the common birds of passage) should be fully grown, and the domestic pigeons young birds.
-But, as in the various sacrifices of oxen, sheep, and goats there were differences of age and sex, the Jews enumerate twelve sacrifices, to which as many terms in Scripture correspond.
-The Paschal lamb and that for the trespass-offerings required to be males, as well as all burnt and all public sacrifices.
-The latter "made void the Sabbath and defilement," i.e. they superseded the law of Sabbath rest, (Matthew 12:5) and might be continued, notwithstanding one kind of Levitical defilement - that by death.

-The Rabbis, who are very fond of subtle distinctions, also speak of public sacrifices that resembled the private,4 and of private sacrifices that resembled the public, in that they also "made void the Sabbath and defilement."
-Altogether they enumerate eleven public sacrifices, viz. the daily sacrifices; the additional for the Sabbath; for the New Moon; the Passover sacrifices; the lamb when the sheaf was waved; the Pentecostal sacrifices; those brought with the two first loaves; New Year's; Atonement Day sacrifices; those on the first day of, and those on the octave of "Tabernacles."
-Private sacrifices they classify as those on account of sins by word or deed; those on account of what concerned the body (such as various defilements); those on account of property (firstlings, tithes); those on account of festive seasons; and those on account of vows or promises.
-Yet another division of sacrifices was into those due, or prescribed, and those voluntary.
+In Scripture three kinds of four-footed beasts - oxen, sheep, and goats; and two of birds - turtle-doves and young pigeons - are appointed for sacrifices.^{ff3} The latter, except in certain purifications, are only allowed as substitutes for other sacrifices in case of poverty.
+Hence also no direction is given either as to their age or sex, though the Rabbis hold that the turtledoves (which were the common birds of passage) should be fully grown, and the domestic pigeons young birds.
+But, as in the various sacrifices of oxen, sheep, and goats there were differences of age and sex, the Jews enumerate twelve sacrifices, to which as many terms in Scripture The Rabbis, who are very fond of subtle distinctions, also speak of public sacrifices that resembled the private,^{ff4} and of private sacrifices that resembled the public, in that they also "made void the Sabbath and defilement."^{ff5} Altogether they enumerate eleven public sacrifices, viz. the daily sacrifices; the additional for the Sabbath; for the New Moon; the Passover sacrifices; the lamb when the sheaf was waved; the Pentecostal sacrifices; those brought with the two first loaves; New Year's; Atonement Day sacrifices; those on the first day of, and those on the octave of "Tabernacles."
+Private sacrifices they classify as those on account of sins by word or deed; those on account of what concerned the body (such as various defilements); those on account of property (firstlings, tithes); those on account of sacrifices was into those due, or prescribed, and those voluntary.
 For the latter nothing could be used that had previously been vowed, since it would already belong unto God.

-But of far greater importance is the arrangement of sacrifices into the most holy and the less holy, which is founded on Scripture.
-(Leviticus 6:17; 7:1; 14:13) Certain meat-offerings, (Leviticus 2:3, 10; 6:17; 10:12) and all burnt-, sin-, and trespass- sacrifices, as well as all public peace-offerings, were most holy.
-Such were to be offered or sacrificed in one of the more holy places; they were slain at the north side of the altars6 (the less holy at the east or south side); and they were either not partaken of at all, or else only by the officiating priests, and within the court of the Temple.
+But of far greater importance is the arrangement of sacrifices into the most holy and the less holy, which is founded on Scripture. ("The Leviticus 6:17; (TTTT: (CHARGE 14:13) Certain meat-offerings, (CHARGE Leviticus 2:3, 10; CHARGE 17; 10:12) and all burnt-, sin-, and trespass- sacrifices, as well as all public peace-offerings, were most holy.
+Such were to be offered or sacrificed in one of the more holy places; they were slain at the north side of the altars^{ff6} (the less holy at the east or south side); and they were either not partaken of at all, or else only by the officiating priests, and within the court of the Temple.
 The skins of the most holy sacrifices, except such as were wholly burnt, belonged to the priests; those of the less holy to the offerers.
 In the latter case they also partook of their flesh, the only exception being the firstlings, which were eaten by the priests alone.
-The Rabbis attach ten comparative degrees of sanctity to sacrifices; and it is interesting to mark that of these the first belonged to the blood of the sin-offering; the second to the burnt-offering, the third to the sin-offering itself, and the fourth to the trespass-offering.
+The Rabbis attach ten comparative degrees of sanctity to sacrifices; and it is interesting to mark that of these the first belonged to the blood of the sinoffering; the second to the burnt-offering, the third to the sin-offering itself, and the fourth to the trespass-offering.
 Lastly, all sacrifices had to be brought before actual sunset, although the unconsumed flesh might smolder on the altar till next dawn.